American Canyon Brain Injury Lawyer

 - Cerebral Swelling Treatment: Many people with brain injuries also undergo procedures to manage cerebral swelling.
 These include anti-inflammatories as well as blood pressure control and careful monitoring of neurological health.
 This treatment is vital because swelling may lead to herniation, a severe complication.

-- Surgery: In some cases, your doctor may recommend surgery as a treatment for a traumatic brain injury.
+- Surgery: In some cases, your doctor may recommend surgery to treat a traumatic brain injury.
 During these procedures, surgeons will often remove a portion of the skull to reduce intracranial pressure and allow the brain to heal.

 With the right treatment, many people can make very significant recoveries.
 In addition to these procedures, people may also undergo physical therapy or other therapeutic treatments.
 To learn more about TBI treatment, you can watch this video:American Canyon Brain Injury Lawyer

 I’m Ed Smith, an American Canyon brain injury lawyer.
 Sustaining a brain injury can be life-changing for accident survivors and their families.
-If you or a person you love has suffered a traumatic brain injury during an accident, please reach out to us by calling (707) 564-1900 or (800) 404-5400.
+If you or a person you love has suffered a traumatic brain injury during an accident, please reach out to our injury lawyers at (707) 564-1900 or (800) 404-5400.

 :ms cha [cs 1014]